 In Fig.~\ref{fig:cities}, the 35 largest cities of each country are plotted according to their empirical CCDF, rescaled in a way to make the largest cities comparable.
-Since not all of the samples appear to follow a pure Pareto df, results on robustness and testing the tail (Sections.~\ref{sec:robust} and \ref{sec:general}) are relevant here.
+Since not all of the samples appear to follow a pure Pareto, results on robustness and testing the tail (Sections \ref{sec:robust} and \ref{sec:general}) are relevant here.
 First considering French cities, for upper sample sizes of $5<n\leq35$, the p-value fluctuates in a range of $0.1-0.2$.
 Thus, there is only marginal evidence that the city of Paris is an outlier.
 However, the agglomeration of Paris is relatively larger, and for $5<n\leq25$ the p-value fluctuates between 0.02 and 0.15, providing stronger evidence of the uniqueness of Paris.
 The CCDF of Indonesia is concave.
 Thus, if too large of a sample is considered in the test, Jakarta will not be detected as an outlier.
 For instance, if one draws a line that best interpolates all points of the empirical CCDF, the line will be so shallow that the Jakarta point falls beneath it, essentially masking the outlier.
 For this reason, Jakarta, Indonesia has $p<0.1$ only for the upper most points $5<n<11$.
 Mexico is an even more extreme case of the above, having $p<0.1$ for $5<n<20$ for Mexico City.
 London, UK, is the most significant, having $0.001<p<0.05$ for all $5<n\leq35$.
 Finally, testing both Moscow and Saint-Petersberg as outliers, the p-value is in $0.01<p<0.15$, with a mean of $0.09$ for all $5<n\leq35$.
 In conclusion, it is absolutely clear that London is an outlier, and the largest city/cities of five of the remaining fourteen countries considered have moderate/suggestive evidence that they are outlying.
 A plausible mechanism for the outlier status of London (and other cities) can be attributed to the positive feedback loops that have bolstered the outsized importance of these imperial power centers over the past centuries and decades, coupled with their self-reinforcing economic attractiveness.